Organic Food, Essential Oils, and the Gospel of Grace

 While eating organic foods and using non-traditional medicine certainly can be valuable, the danger comes when we develop a sense of superiority to go along with it.
 In our attempt to create a more organic, natural lifestyle, it can be easy to begin looking down our noses at someone who isn’t on our bandwagon.
 When promoting our own choices for food and medicine is becoming the latest form of evangelism, we are showing where our hope really lies — and that we are close to forgetting the gospel we say we hold dear.

 Let me be clear that I am not against healthy eating.
-I wholeheartedly agree that what we eat has a significant affect on us, and we are to be wise stewards of our bodies.
+I wholeheartedly agree that what we eat has a significant effect on us, and we are to be wise stewards of our bodies.
 Bodily training, which includes responsible eating, is of some value (1 Timothy 4:8).
 But my growing concern in our Christian communities is that we be careful not to become more passionate about convincing others to feed their families the same way we do, rather than pointing them to Christ.

 A dear friend of mine in women’s ministry tells me of a few passionate pleas she received to lead Bible studies on healthy eating.
 But does the Bible really tell us enough about what we should eat for a whole course?
 And do we have a right as believers to tell others what is the more biblical menu option?